'Take it down:' Calhoun Monument will be moved from Marion Square, Charleston mayor says

 “There seem to be some outstanding legal questions that will likely be addressed in the near future, but the governor believes these issues are most appropriately addressed by the General Assembly so the ultimate resolution has the force of law throughout the entire state," Brian Symmes, a spokesman for the governor's office, told The Post and Courier regarding the Calhoun monument.

-A spokesman for the Attorney General's office did not have a comment Wednesday afternoon about whether the state would legally challenge Charleston's decision.
+A spokesman for the Attorney General's office did not have a comment on Wednesday afternoon about whether the state would challenge Charleston's decision in court.

 Additionally, the South Carolina Legislative Black Caucus called on Wednesday for repeal of the law.

-According to Underwood, the law appears to violate Article 1, Section 1 of the state constitution, which vests political power in the people, who can modify their form of government at any time.
+According to Underwood, the law appears to violate Article 1, Section 1 of the S.C.
+Constitution, which vests political power in the people, who can modify their form of government at any time.
 "What the act seems to do is invest the power in a past body that no longer exists," he said.
 "It segregates it as something beyond the power of the people."

 He said the law also seems to violate Article 8 by taking power away from local governments, as well as federal protections for free speech.
 However, he believes it would be hard to repeal the law politically.